 - North American Iron Ore EBITDA Margin: We expect the North American Iron Ore division's EBITDA margins to increase steadily and stabilize at around 33% toward the end of the forecast period, driven by an increase in iron ore shipments, a recovery in iron ore prices and the company's cost reduction efforts.
 However, if the recovery in margins is stronger than expected and the division's EBITDA margin stabilize at around 40% by the end of the forecast period, instead of 33% (as currently factored into our model), it would represent an upside of 20% to our current price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for Cleveland-Cliffs Inc. at the top of the page.

 Cleveland-Cliffs Inc. is an international mining and natural resources company.
 The company is the largest producer of iron ore pellets in North America.

 The company's operations are mostly located in North America, with five iron ore mines located across the US.
 The company has its mines and pellet plants located in Michigan and Minnesota.
-By 2020, it expects to be the sole producer of HBI in the Great Lakes region with the development of our first production plant in Toledo, Ohio.
+In 2021, it expects to be the sole producer of HBI in the Great Lakes region with the development of our first production plant in Toledo, Ohio.